wrale/mcp-server-tree-sitter/ROADMAP.md

 - ✅ Fix linting issues identified by ruff
 - ✅ Improve exception handling using proper `from` clause
 - ✅ Remove unused variables and improve code organization
-- ✅ [WIP] Implement TreeCursor API support with proper type handling
+- ✅ Implement TreeCursor API support with proper type handling
-- ✅ [WIP] Add incremental parsing support
+- ✅ Add incremental parsing support
-- ✅ [WIP] Add MCP Progress Reporting
+- ✅ Add MCP Progress Reporting
-- ✅ [WIP] Add Server Capabilities Declaration
+- ✅ Add Server Capabilities Declaration
 - [ ] Add mcp server start flag(s) for enabling (allow list approach) and disabling (block list approach) a list of features.
 Only one approach may be applied at a time.
 The default should be minimal allowed, for now.
 Add meta features such as stable, wip, advanced, basic
-- [ ] Add mcp server start flag(s) for ensuring language packs are installed beforehand.
+- 🔄 [WIP] Add mcp server start flag(s) for ensuring language packs are installed beforehand.
 - [ ] Add mcp server start flag(s) for ensuring project is configured beforehand.
 - [ ] Achieve 100% type hinting coverage (and ensure this is enforced by our linting)
 - [ ] Improve docstring coverage and quality (Don't thrash on updating docs that are already good) (HOLD pending other work)
 - [ ] Split files until the longest .py file is less than 500 lines (unless that breaks functionality, in which case do not)

 ### Testing
-- [ ] Create tests for context utilities, incremental parsing, and cursor traversal
+- 🔄 [WIP] Create tests for context utilities, incremental parsing, and cursor traversal
 - [ ] Increase unit test coverage to 100% and begin enforcing that in pre-commit and CI
 - [ ] Add integration tests for MCP server functionality (HOLD pending other work)
 - [ ] Create automated testing workflow with GitHub Actions (unit, integration, static, etc) (HOLD pending other work)

 ### Documentation (HOLD)
 - ✅ Create CONTRIBUTING.md with developer guidelines
-- [ ] Create a docs/user-guide.md with more examples and clearer installation instructions.
+- 🔄 [WIP] Create a docs/user-guide.md with more examples and clearer installation instructions.
 Link to it from README.md
 - [ ] Add detailed API documentation in docs/api-guide.md
-- [ ] Create usage tutorials and examples -- focus only on Claude Desktop for now.
+- 🔄 [WIP] Create usage tutorials and examples -- focus only on Claude Desktop for now.

 ## Medium-term Goals (HOLD)

 ### Feature Improvements
-- [ ] Add support for more tree-sitter languages by implementing https://github.com/Goldziher/tree-sitter-language-pack/
+- ✅ Add support for more tree-sitter languages by implementing https://github.com/Goldziher/tree-sitter-language-pack/
 - [ ] Improve query building tools with more sophisticated matching options (HOLD because we could cripple the codebase with complexity)
 - [ ] Implement more advanced code analysis metrics (HOLD because we could cripple the codebase with complexity)
 - [ ] Enhance caching system with better invalidation strategy (HOLD because we could cripple the codebase with complexity)